 When you look on your fish finder and see dots around the trees, these may be bass.

 Place yourself over the trees and just open the bail on your spinning reel.
 Drop the drop shot rig until you feel the weight start to hit the tree limbs.
 Once this happens you can leave it at that depth and move the rig gently.

 Another option is to reel the rig up a few feet so that the weight is less likely to get hung up.

 Sometimes, your weight or lure will get hung up.
 Unfortunately, this is inevitable.
-So, remember to have extra weights and hooks on hand.
+Just remember to have extra weights and hooks on hand.

 Horizontal Drop Shot Fishing

 Horizontal drop shot fishing just means that you’re casting the rig out a distance.

 When compared to vertical drop shot fishing you’ll find a few differences.
 If you’re fishing over trees, the possibility of getting hung up increases.